PreslynPeter/transcript_app/ENABLE_DRIVE_API.md

 - Check if you're logged into the correct Google account

 ### "Drive API" not in the list?
-- Make sure you're searching correctly (try just "Drive")
+   - Make sure you're searching for "Drive API" (not "Google Drive API")
 - Refresh the page and try again
 - Check your internet connection